 The European Consumer Centre (ECC) France is the first contact point for all French consumers with cross-border issues and also for foreign consumers living in France.
-Cancelled flight, undelivered goods, faulty products… In case of difficulties with a trader based in another EU country, Norway, Iceland or the United Kingdom we will help you free of charge if you cannot solve the problem on your own.
+Cancelled flight, undelivered goods, faulty products… In case of difficulties with a trader based in another EU country, Norway or Iceland, we will help you free of charge if you cannot solve the problem on your own.

 - Settle cross-border consumption-related disputes

 - Analyse the European market and forward consumers’ requests to the European Commission as well as to national and European authorities

 - Be a contact point for consumers who wish to receive information on services in other countries of the European Union.